Teaching and learning statistics in the wake of COVID-19

 Project finding summaries will be posted here on this project webpage, when available.

-Thus far, we have published one journal article and have also presented preliminary findings at an academic conference.
+Thus far, we have published two journal articles and have also presented preliminary findings at an academic conference.
 Please get in touch if you would like to know more.

 [4] Maher, K., Krause, A. E., Miller, D. (2023).
 The impact of COVID-19 on tertiary statistics teaching practices in Australia.
 Scholarship of Teaching and Learning in Psychology, advance online publication. https://doi.org/10.1037/stl0000352